fablabnbg/inkscape-silhouette/README.md

 sendto_silhouette.py to your computer:

 openSUSE:
-* an automatic build hook updates the rpm package at https://build.opensuse.org/package/show/home:jnweiger/inkscape-silhouette
+* An automatic build hook updates the rpm package at https://build.opensuse.org/package/show/home:jnweiger/inkscape-silhouette

 Linux:
 * ~/.config/inkscape/extensions/ or
 * /usr/share/inkscape/extensions/
 * and run '''sudo zypper in python-usb'''